hmmlearn/hmmlearn/doc/tutorial.rst

 The inferred optimal hidden states can be obtained by calling :meth:`~base._BaseHMM.predict` method.
-The ``predict`` method can be specified with decoder algorithm.
+The ``predict`` method can be specified with a decoder algorithm.
 Currently the Viterbi algorithm (``"viterbi"``), and maximum a posteriori estimation (``"map"``) are supported.

 This time, the input is a single sequence of observed values.
 Note, the states